harikiran27/assist-travels-management-system/README.md

 There is also a driver side web application which will fetch any booking assigned to the driver, who will login with an OTP to his mobile number.
 On ride confirmation, the application will show a route map which is working using MapBox API.

-Assist also a statistics page to analyse the earnings from each vehicle or driver.
+Assist also has a statistics page to analyse the earnings from each vehicle or driver.